near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Wrapping up

-So far, we're writing a simplified version of smart contract and approaching the crossword puzzle in a novice way.
+So far, we're writing a simplified version of the smart contract and we're approaching the crossword puzzle in a novice way.
 Remember that blockchain is an open ledger, meaning everyone can see the state of smart contracts and transactions taking place.

 :::info How would you do that?
 You may hit an RPC endpoint corresponding to `view_state` and see for yourself.
 Note: this quick example serves as demonstration purposes, but note that the string being returned is Borsh-serialized and contains more info than just the letters.